Ardel Wray: The McCarthy Era

 Wray's reasons for refusing to point to names on Paramount's list were not political.
 In recounting the experience to her daughter many years later, Wray described the person she met with as nervous and "obviously embarrassed" by what they were doing, at one point offering whispered advice that "they've already been named, dear - you won't be hurting anyone."
-Abstract philosophical ideas hotly debated over too many drinks at studio parties did not, to Wray's mind, constitute subversive activity; and to just wave her finger in the direction of a name she did not know—something her Paramount interrogator actually suggested—was unthinkable.
-Such personal knowledge as she had of Trumbo was over a decade old, and whatever was said about him or anyone else in The Hollywood Reporter was almost certainly based on gossip, if not entirely made up.
+From Wray's account, her personal knowledge as she had of Trumbo was over a decade old, and whatever was said about him or anyone else in The Hollywood Reporter was almost certainly based on gossip, if not entirely made up.
 (Note: Almost seventy years later, the son of William Wilkerson (founding editor of The Hollywood Reporter) acknowledged that, in publishing the list of suspected communist sympathizers ("Billy's List"), his father had been seeking revenge for his own thwarted ambition to own a studio.
 Most people who lost their careers at the beginning of the blacklist era, including many of the so-called Hollywood Ten, were victims of him or of more ordinary kinds of opportunism and political posturing.)

 As it did for so many, Wray's decision had personal consequences as well as professional ones.
 Her mother (long divorced from John Wray and moving toward the end of a second career as a character actress in Hollywood) was frightened by the incident.
 Concerned for her own career, she did not support her daughter's decision, and publicly questioned her loyalty.
 (Note: Virginia Brissac's concerns for her career were not unfounded.
 Character actresses in Hollywood depended on their reputation for the steady stream of work required to make a living.
 It was a very small town in 1947, word got around quickly, and it is reasonable to assume that, fearful of being blacklisted herself, she panicked.
 Whether due to distancing herself from her daughter or not, Brissac's career survived and she went on to work in film and television for another eight years.